lightstreams/lightstreams/README.md

+# Deprecated
+**Note: Lightstreams' team is intensily working on a version to optimize the security and performance of our Test Network.
+Soon we will announce our progress in our [Blog](https://medium.com/lightstreams), if you have any questions we are working in providing prompt feedback throught our [Forum(https://discuss.lightstreams.network/)]**

 **Note: Lightstreams' codebase is currently NOT Open Source.
 Below are instructions for running your own pre-compile Docker Image node that will connect to our Test Network**

 # Lightstreams Network